Resident Leadership Grants (RLG)

 - Residents who are presenting a research/scientific paper at the meeting

-- Residents who attended the Leadership Forum or BOG Spring Meeting and/or the OTO Advocacy Summit in the past.
+- Residents who attended the Leadership Forum and BOG Spring Meeting in the past.

 - Resident members who are first-time attendees